davidvossel/phd/README.markdown

 phd defaults to using ssh unless the 'transport=qarsh' variable is set in the /etc/phd/cluster_definition.conf file.

+## FENCING

+Fencing devices are configured in the cluster_definition.conf file using the 'fence_cmd' option.
+Multiple entries of 'fence_cmd' can be used to define more complex fencing scenarios.
+When no 'fence_cmd' options exist in the cluster definition, phd will automatically disable fencing allowing scenarios to continue to be executed.
+For more information on fencing, read the /etc/phd/cluster_definition.conf.example file.

 ## phd_exec tool

 The phd_exec tool is used to execute cluster scenarios (deployments) on the cluster defined in the /etc/phd/cluster_definition.conf file.
 Run phd_exec -h for usage information.